 More About Slow Food Minnesota (Twin Cities)

-Our chapter's gatherings focus on food and the environment and always have an educational component.
+Our chapter’s gatherings focus on food and the environment and always have an educational component.
 Most events are moderately priced, but we occasionally hold a fundraiser with a higher ticket price.
-Our efforts help to support the youth farm program of the Community Design Center and the immigrant farmer training program of Minnesota Food Association.
+Our efforts help to support the youth farm program of the Urban Roots and the immigrant farmer training program of Minnesota Food Association.
 We hold periodic drives for the Keystone Community Services foodshelf.

-Past events have benefited victims of the August 2007 floods in southeastern Minnesota and a farm family struck by arson.
+Past events have benefited indigenous cacao growers in the Amazon rainforest, victims of the August 2007 floods in southeastern Minnesota and a farm family struck by arson.
 Through our fundraising efforts, we are able to offer our Terra Madre delegates grants for travel to Turin, Italy.
-We also help delegates from the Third World.
+We have also helped delegates from the Third World.